zearp/Nucintosh/README.md

 + When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!

 ## Monterey
-Currently all beta builds including 3 are working.
+Currently all beta builds including beta 4 are working.
 Only tested upgrading from Big Sur to Monterey with beta 1.
 From here on out I will pretty much only do clean installs or upgrades from within Monterey.

 + Monterey needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one
 + For bluetooth you need to replace ```IntelBluetoothInjector.kext``` with ```BlueToolFixup.kext``` from [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/BlueToolFixup.kext.zip)